flecoqui/sharing-data-rest-api/README.md

  ![Azure Architecture](docs/readme/img/architecture-800.png)

-THose bash scripts files are called from the bash file **./scripts/integration-test.sh** which will deploy the infrastructure.
+Those bash scripts files are called from the bash file **./scripts/integration-test.sh** which will deploy the infrastructure.
 Once the infrastructure is deployed, it will :

 - build the container images for the regsitry and the sharing node,